micheldebree/sidfactory2/README.md

 To build from source, have a look [here](DEVELOPMENT.md).

-Main programming by Thomas Egeskov Petersen, with assistance by Jens-Christian Huus and Michel de Bree.
+Main programming by Thomas Egeskov Petersen, with assistance by Jens-Christian Huus, Michel de Bree and Thomas Jansson.

 Notable features: